NoraFisal/2025_GP_34/README.md

 ---

-## 5. Riot API Key (REQUIRED)
+## 5. Riot API Key

-To run SPARK, you MUST generate your own Riot API Key.
+To run SPARK, you must generate your own Riot API Key.

 ### Step 1 — Create a Riot Developer Account